Jayesh-Vadnere/Instagram_User_Analytics/README.md

 ![](SQL/I5.PNG)

 ### Insights:
-• Photo ID 13 posted by Harley_Lind18, Photo ID 157 posted by Cesar93, and Photo ID 247 posted by Keenan.Schamberger60 each received 39 comments, the highest among all.
+• Jaylan.Lakin receives an average of 35 comments per photo, the highest among all users.

 --------------------------------------------------------------------------------------------------------------------------------------------
 ## Most used comment